jml/servant-template/README.md

   (from [hpack](https://hackage.haskell.org/package/hpack)) to configure dependencies etc.
 * [Protolude](https://github.com/sdiehl/protolude) as the Prelude
+* The root page of the service has a simple HTML page intended for use by developers

 Note that the Cabal file is not checked in to this cookiecutter template.